IBM/platinum-demos/docs/tech-sales-enablement-learning-to-ingest-data-into-ibm-concert-manual/tutorial.md

 <summary>3 - Generate 'Package SBOMs'</summary>

-Now let’s walk through how to ingest SBOMs (Software Bill of Materials) and CVEs into IBM Concert.
+In this section we will ingest SBOMs (Software Bill of Materials) and CVEs into IBM Concert.

 This slide shows the two variations of SBOMs that IBM Concert ingests.
 <br/> <img src="images/sboms.jpeg" width="600" />